jgarciatorralba/siroko-code-challenge/README.md

 ### Side notes

-- For the simplicity of the project, it is assumed that prices will always be in Euros and that there is no need to keep a record of product prices.
+- For the simplicity of the project, it is assumed that prices will always be in Euros and there is no need to keep a record of product prices.
+- I had an issue while running tests with packages **Faker** and **Bypass Finals** which I couldn't resolve.
+Thus, I couldn't use class `FakeValueGenerator` and I had to manually create dummy data for every unit test.

 ---